conda/rattler/README.md

 ## Try it yourself!

-To get started with the code, make sure you downloaded the repository (including submodules) and have a working Rust installation on your system.
+To get started with the code:

+* make sure you downloaded the repository (including submodules),
+* have a working Rust installation on your system,
+* have a `c` compiler and `cmake` installed (needed for libsolv).

 Then run:

 ```shell